infosec-intern/sneaky-systemd-shit/Examples/DBus/DBus.md

 * Interacting with units via dbus frequently requires specifying a service mode.
 From [the documentation](https://www.freedesktop.org/wiki/Software/systemd/dbus/), "The mode needs to be one of replace, fail, isolate, ignore-dependencies, ignore-requirements."

 ## busctl

+The `busctl` program is a command-line tool that provides access to the various DBus APIs available in the system.
+It is bundled with the systemd package and is an incredibly powerful tool for inspecting and interacting with DBus.
+The two subcommands used below, `introspect` and `call`, require a few parameters to call the proper DBus methods:

+* `introspect SERVICE OBJECT [INTERFACE]`
+* `call SERVICE OBJECT INTERFACE METHOD [SIGNATURE [ARGUMENT...]]`

 **Source**: <https://www.freedesktop.org/software/systemd/man/busctl.html>